 Skiplagging is the practice of using “hidden-city ticketing” (i.e., a flight connection airport as your final destination to save money) is reviled by the airlines.
 And while it’s not illegal, airlines can do things like confiscate your frequent flier miles if they catch you doing it.
 The airfare booking site Skiplagged allows you to search for these hidden-city fares, but it’s also a great place to find totally above-board fares.
 I tested it for those legitimate fares.

 The key to using Skiplagged in a way that isn’t going to get you in trouble with an airline is to uncheck the “Hidden-City” box at the top of the list of filters.
 Filters are standard, but Skiplagged doesn’t show a lot of extra information the way many airfare booking sites do.
 You can’t scan search results to see which offer easy cancellation, or have enhanced cleaning policies, or offer in-seat power.

 Many prior studies of the “best” airfare search sites have come to the same conclusion: Fares often vary among them, with no one site consistently better or worse than others.
-If you’re looking to trim the last penny off your ticket price, try as many flight booking sites as your patience permits.
+If you’re looking to trim the last penny off your plane tickets, try as many flight booking sites as your patience permits.

-And never forget to check with individual airlines.
-Checking Southwest is essential: It does not allow metasearch or OTA sites to display its fares.
+Never forget to check with individual airlines for flight deals, too.
+Checking Southwest is essential if the airline flies where you’re going.
+It does not allow metasearch or OTA sites to display its fares.
 Also, individual airline sites often offer more useful first-screen options.